 Bond yields can sometimes increase when stocks go down, but there is no rule saying that must be the case.
 If this does happen, though, it is usually because the economy is slowing, thus increasing the attractiveness of safer investments like bonds.

 In addition, a slowing economy often leads to lower interest rates.
-When interest rates are falling, older bonds which have higher interest rates become more valuable.
-The inverse is also true: rising interest rates means older bonds are less attractive, driving down their value.
-Bonds with a longer maturity rate are thus more sensitive to interest rate changes, which is why short-term government bonds are among the lowest-risk investments available.
+When interest rates fall, older higher-rate bonds become more valuable.
+The inverse is also true: rising interest rates means lower-yielding bonds are less attractive, driving down their value.
+Bonds with a longer maturity rate are more sensitive to interest rate changes.

 Keep in mind that bonds do not always go up when stocks go down, or vice versa.
-This is true for U.S. Treasury bonds, but it isn’t necessarily true for riskier bonds.
 For example, low-grade “junk” bonds often move in the same direction as stocks.
-These bonds are higher-risk, higher (potential) reward, which is why they don’t always behave the same way as safer investments like Treasurys.
+These bonds are higher-risk, higher (potential) reward and don’t always behave the same way as safer investments.

 Bonds can provide an attractive return without demanding that you take on the same level of risk as investing in stock.
 Unlike a stock, where the company must thrive for the investment to be successful, a bond can be successful if the company (or government) merely survives.